swimlane/soc-faker/SECURITY.md

 We will release security updates as needed.
 Users are encouraged to update to the latest version to ensure they have the latest security fixes.

-## Security Best Practices

-To help secure your Angular project, we recommend the following best practices:

-- **Keep dependencies up to date**: Regularly update your project dependencies to the latest versions.
-- **Use HTTPS**: Ensure your application is served over HTTPS to protect data in transit.
-- **Sanitize inputs**: Always sanitize user inputs to prevent injection attacks.
-- **Enable Content Security Policy (CSP)**: Use CSP to mitigate cross-site scripting (XSS) and other code injection attacks.
-- **Regularly review code**: Conduct regular code reviews to identify and fix potential security issues.

 Thank you for helping us keep our project secure!